Universal friction law at granular solid-gas transition explains scaling of sediment transport load with excess fluid

 \subsection{Dense rheology interpretation of friction law}

-Figure~\ref{DenseRheologyInterpretation}a shows that the particle volume fraction $\phi(z_r)$ at the Bagnold interface, obtained from our direct transport simulations, increases with the Shields number $\Theta$ until it approaches at large $\Theta$ a constant maximal value that depends on whether the simulated condition corresponds to bedload ($\phi^{\mathrm{max}}_{\mathrm{bedl}}\simeq0.45$) or saltation transport ($\phi^{\mathrm{max}}_{\mathrm{salt}}\simeq0.14$).
+Figure~\ref{DenseRheologyInterpretation}(a) shows that the particle volume fraction $\phi(z_r)$ at the Bagnold interface, obtained from our direct transport simulations, increases with the Shields number $\Theta$ until it approaches at large $\Theta$ a constant maximal value that depends on whether the simulated condition corresponds to bedload ($\phi^{\mathrm{max}}_{\mathrm{bedl}}\simeq0.45$) or saltation transport ($\phi^{\mathrm{max}}_{\mathrm{salt}}\simeq0.14$).

-This behavior rules out the dense rheology interpretation of the friction law for most conditions as the liquid-like regime requires $\phi\gtrsim0.4$ -- particularly when considering that the values of $\phi(z_r)$ are near $10^{-3}$ for some simulated conditions and could possibly be even lower for condition extremer than those simulated.
-However, conditions corresponding to sufficiently intense bedload transport (e.g., conditions with $\sqrt{s}\mathrm{Ga}\leq1$ and $\Theta\gtrsim2\Theta_t$, see ellipse in Fig.~\ref{DenseRheologyInterpretation}a) pose a notable exception as $\phi(z_r)\gtrsim0.4$.
+This behavior rules out the dense rheology interpretation of the friction law for most conditions as the liquidlike regime requires $\phi\gtrsim0.4$, particularly when considering that the values of $\phi(z_r)$ are near $10^{-3}$ for some simulated conditions and could possibly be even lower for conditions more extreme than those simulated.
+However, conditions corresponding to sufficiently intense bedload transport [e.g., conditions with $\sqrt{s}\mathrm{Ga}\leq1$ and $\Theta\gtrsim2\Theta_t$; see ellipse in Fig.~\ref{DenseRheologyInterpretation}(a)] pose a notable exception as $\phi(z_r)\gtrsim0.4$.
 For these conditions, the dense rheology interpretation of the friction law may, indeed, be consistent with the simulation data.